 - Professor Jonathan Garnett, Senior Research Adviser, Australian Institute of Business

 - Professor Margaret House – Vice Chancellor, Leeds Trinity University

-- Dr Darryll Bravenboer, Head of Academic Development, Institute for Work Based Learning, Middlesex University
+- Dr Darryll Bravenboer, Director of Apprenticeship and Skills, Middlesex University

 - Mr Conor Moss, Director of Education and Employer Partnerships, Sheffield Hallam University

 - Mrs Debi Hayes – Deputy Provost, Greenwich School of Management